kostaskougios/functions-remote-examples/README.md

 We can convert function calls to kafka message publishing and subscriptions to function calling.
 [kafka](docs/kafka.md)

-## Executing functions locally via an isolated classloader or spawning a jvm for each call
+## Isolated classloader

+This executes functions locally using an IsolatedClassLoader.
+The caller doesn't depend on the receiver but internally coursier is used to resolve the receiver dependency.

 [local receivers](docs/local.md)